lucifurious/jquery-xbmc/README.md

 Fork and code.

 #### Thanks
-Thanks to Josh Huckabee for creating and easy-to-use JSONRPC interface.
+Thanks to Josh Huckabee for creating an easy-to-use JSONRPC interface.